potatotatertoot/TestCalc/documentation.md

 An interactive LC-3 program that reads five single digits from the keyboard, stores them in an array, then computes and displays the **sum** and the **product** of those values.
-The product path detects 16-bit signed overflow.
+The product path detects 16-bit signed overflow

-The goal of this report is to document the work split, map each rubric requirement to the code, record the testing performed against the required values, and analyze the program's limitations, performance, efficiency, and possible improvements.
+The goal of this report is to document the work split, map each rubric requirement to the code, record the testing performed against the required values, and analyze the program's limitations, performance, efficiency, and possible improvements

 ---

 ## 2. Team Work Distribution

 The program was divided into three modules the first two that I did on my own.
-Last module completed in the mindset that the first two modules were completed by other people.
+Last module completed in the mindset that the first two modules were completed by other people

 | Member | Modules Owned | Rubric Items Covered |
 |--------|---------------|----------------------|